lextoumbourou/deep-q-network-mlx/README.md

 * Breakout
 * Beam Rider

 I trained this models on my MacBook Pro M3 Max with 48GB of unified memory.
-In the paper they use a replay buffer size of 1M, but I could only manage 500k before running out of memory.
+In the paper they use a replay buffer size of 1M, but I could only manage 100k without running out of memory.

 ### Breakout